Updated:

 • Thirdly, equality is indispensable in being a joint initial point with regard to social membership, political autonomy, or liberty of exchange since absolute standards presuppose that public’s life prospects are more or less the same.

-• Fourthly, equality is a result of political independence insofar as there seem to be present unique cases according to which an equal allocation is rightly demanded
+• Fourthly, equality is a result of political independence insofar as there seem to be present unique cases according to which an equal allocation is rightly demanded.

 The By-Product Objection of Equality

-The egalitarian analysis that equality is one of the most important or the central aims of justice and it should not be seen as a mere by-product, on the prioritarian side which had been a mayor point of criticism5.
+The egalitarian analysis that equality is one of the most important or the central aims of justice and it should not be seen as a mere by-product, on the prioritarian side which had been a mayor point of criticism.
 They think that equality is a mere by-product and it is due to absolute standards similar to human dignity or respect, whereas equality is due to relational standards.
 They argued that proportional equality is part of equality but equality is not justified if it always means arithmetical equality

 Prioritarians argument is that in cases of people who are hunger and infirmity or deficiency of goods they should be helped first because hunger, deficiency of goods and illness are terrible conditions for every human being and not because other citizens are in a better condition.
 It will not be justified to compare between people who are better off and hunger, illness or other people who need sufficient goods to live.
 In cases of hunger and illness the role of equality is not simple as prioritarians want to make other people believe and their objection loses if these people get supply and if one acknowledges that they should be treated equally as human beings then primarily their will be no ongoing discrimination and no contradiction.

-Derek Parfit in Equality and Priority6 argued that in one respect inequalities as such are bad that their disappearance would be asked for change with something which is better.
+Derek Parfit in Equality and Priority argued that in one respect inequalities as such are bad that their disappearance would be asked for change with something which is better.
 Teleological egalitarians may welcome if better off people lose their additional resources as a result of natural disaster and hence all are in the same terrible condition than nobody else could profit.
 He also gives an example that if we destroyed the eyes of the sighted not to advantage the blind, but just to make the sighted blind.
 But it would be not adequate to criticize the egalitarians by using this objection and it would be wrong to create equality by leveling down.

 So he argued his objection that there is nothing good about what we have done if we achieve equality by leveling down.
 In the same way, it is not in any way good news if natural disaster makes everyone equally badly off.